ThomasBury/arfs/docs/Methods overview.rst

  * Shuffle the values of added duplicate copies to remove their correlations with the target variable.
 It is called shadow features or permuted copies.
  * Combine the original ones with shuffled copies
  * Run a random forest classifier on the combined dataset and performs a variable importance measure (the default is Mean Decrease Accuracy) to evaluate the importance of each variable where higher means more important.
  * Then Z score is computed.
-It means mean of accuracy loss divided by the standard deviation of accuracy loss.
+It means the mean of accuracy loss divided by the standard deviation of accuracy loss.
  * Find the maximum Z score among shadow attributes (MZSA)
  * Tag the variables as 'unimportant' when they have importance significantly lower than MZSA.
 Then we permanently remove them from the process.
  * Tag the variables as 'important' when they have importance significantly higher than MZSA.